A Comprehensive Guide to the H1B Visa: Your Path to a US Career Skip to main content Skip to footer

 Multi-Stage Process

-The application process involves several steps, including filing a Labor Condition Application (LCA) with the Department of Labor (DOL) and a petition with United States Citizenship and Immigration Services (USCIS).
+The process involves several steps, including filing a Labor Condition Application (LCA) with the Department of Labor and submitting a petition with United States Citizenship and Immigration Services (USCIS).

 Benefits of the H-1B Visa